Boston Athletic Association: Early years

 The Boston Athletic Association, one of the nation's oldest athletic clubs, held its first official meeting on March 15, 1887, and was incorporated later that year on May 12.
 The club was founded through the collaborative efforts of an eclectic group of former Civil War officers such as its first president, Robert F. Clark; the Irish poet, activist, and editor John Boyle O'Reilly; other noted sportsmen in Boston; members of prominent, wealthy Boston families, such as George Walker Weld; and entrepreneurs and politicians of the day.

 According to its 1887 charter, the B.A.A.'s purpose was to "encourage all manly sports and promote physical culture."
 The organization was based in an opulent clubhouse, which opened in December 1888 and was located on the corner of Exeter and Boylston Streets in Boston's Back Bay at the present-day site of the Boston Public Library.
 The athletic club provided extensive amenities for its due-paying members.
 Its first floor, called the "Social Floor," focused on the social aspects of membership.
 This first floor included a large dining hall, a library, a billiard room, a wine room, and two drawing rooms.
 The second and third floors focused on sports and training, including a gymnasium, tennis and racquet courts, and a running track.
 The basement mezzanine had bowling alleys and a barber shop.
-The club's basement contained a 60,000-gallon "swimming tank" for aquatic sports, and a Turkish baths suite comprising two hot rooms, a shampooing room and shower, together with a complementary Russian (steam) room.
+The club's basement contained a 60,000-gallon "swimming tank" for aquatic sports, and a Victorian Turkish baths suite comprising two hot rooms, a shampooing room and shower, together with a complementary Russian (steam) room.

 B.A.A. worked quickly to organize competitive sports for young men, establishing programs in ten sports before 1900: football, baseball, cricket, "fives," rowing, boxing, fencing, water polo, squash, and track and field.
 In 1890, it hosted 27 competitions and exhibitions, including fencing, swim meets, bicycle races, and cross-country runs, and chose the unicorn as its symbol.
 That year, B.A.A. also entered 80 athletes in track and field competitions; over fifty percent finished in the top three, with seventeen taking first place, nineteen in second place, and eight in third place.
 In 1896, a small B.A.A. team comprised most of the U.S. delegation who participated in the first modern Olympic Games in Athens, Greece.
 The Association's athletes excelled at the Olympics, winning six of the 11 gold medals in track and field awarded to the U.S. team and two first-place medals in the shooting events.
 Inspired by the Olympic marathon, the B.A.A. team sought to establish a similar long-distance race in the United States.
 Consequently, the inaugural B.A.A.
 Boston Marathon was held in April 1897.
 The Association's unicorn symbol became associated with the Boston Marathon and appears on its medals to this day.

 The Boston Athletic Association ice hockey team won the American Amateur Hockey League championship in 1916 and 1917 and the United States Amateur Hockey Association championship in the 1923 season.